Lukas-Netz/se-rwth.github.io/_pages/staff.md

 ## **Under development**
 The complete staff site can be found [here](https://www.se-rwth.de/staff).

-Please note: Members of the Research Group Software Construction, Prof. Dr. Horst Lichter can be found [here](https://www.swc.rwth-aachen.de/).
+Please note: Members of the Research Group Software Construction from Prof. Dr. Horst Lichter can be found [here](https://www.swc.rwth-aachen.de/). and members of the Research Group Theoretical Neuroscience (Jülich Research Center, IAS-6) from

-Please note: Members of the Theoretical Neuroscience (IAS-6), Prof. Dr. Abigail Morrison can be found [here](https://www.fz-juelich.de/en/inm/inm-6/ueber-uns/mitarbeiter).
+Prof. Dr. Abigail Morrison can be found [here](https://www.fz-juelich.de/en/inm/inm-6/ueber-uns/mitarbeiter).